 Looking for a Drupal team

-There are a few critical elements you should consider when you are looking for to outsource a Drupal project:
+There are a few critical elements you should consider when you are looking for to outsource Drupal development:

 Experience of the team and its members